pallavim8/Project-1-Cavalier-Kaggles/README.md

 ## Software and Platform

 ### Software
-- Python3
-- Jupyter Notebook
+We performed all data cleaning, data transformations, and analysis on a cloud-hosted Google Colab Jupyter Notebook on the latest Python3 runtime.

 ### Required Packages
 The following Python packages are required to run the notebooks: